Solomon and Saturn: Poetic versions

 Solomon and Saturn I, Solomon and Saturn II, and the Pater Noster Solomon and Saturn in MS Cambridge, Corpus Christi College (CCCC) 422 are often compared to the Vafþrúðnismál and Alvíssmál and other similar poems in the Old Norse Poetic Edda.

 Date

 As with most Old English poetry, the Solomon and Saturn poems have proved to be very difficult to date.
-Patrick O'Neill has argued for a connection to the court of Alfred the Great (reigned 886 – 26 October 899), but Daniel Anlezark sees the poem as fitting into the cultural milieu of Dunstan's Glastonbury in the mid-tenth century.
+Patrick O'Neill has argued for a connection to the court of Alfred the Great (reigned 871–899), but Daniel Anlezark sees the poem as fitting into the cultural milieu of Dunstan's Glastonbury in the mid-tenth century.

 The Solomon and Saturn texts are often considered the earliest examples of a broader European literary tradition of Solomonic dialogues.
 These include the comparatively later dialogues of Solomon and Marcolf, which are attested in a number of European languages.

 Solomon and Saturn I

 Solomon and Saturn I is one of the few Old English poems to survive in more than one manuscript.
 It appears in MS CCCC 41 and MS CCCC 422.
-Along with the Pater Noster Solomon and Saturn, Solomon and Saturn I contains runes as a sort of riddling shorthand in which runic characters stand for the words in Old English that name them.
-From this we know some of the names for the extended set of runes used to write Old English.